 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 The Big Idea Key Curriculum links What makes me me?
 Belonging Family Rules and routines Seasonal changes - autumn Local Area How do we celebrate?
-Celebrations past and present Family and cultures Who can help u Community Self- care Oral health Safety Seasonal changes- v Was it a happily ever after?
-Seasonal changes-spring Friendship What is lurking at the bottom of the garden?
+Celebrations past and present Family and cultures Who can help w Community Self- care Oral health Safety Seasonal changes- w apter?
+Seasonal changes-spring Friendship From tiny seeds to big adventures!
 Habitats Life cycles Growth and change Local environment Planting Where can we travel?
-Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Speech and language at Whitkirk At Whitkirk, we follow the highly accr Government National Reception Baseli If needed, children then partake in a p ne Assessment (RBA).
-Based on the outcomes of this, we then screen n the children using the 'Talkin Vocabulary introduced throughout the year Belong, unique, different, autumn, morning, afternoon, evening Celebration, festival, believe, season, winter Emergency, safe, ur address, healthy, da J / Local, spring, grow, first, next , after that, finally Lifecycle, child, adult, elderly, chrysalis, Summer, travel, country, compare, climate End of Year ELG: Listenin -Listen attentively and respond to what they being read to and during whole class discus: -Make comments about what they have hea -Hold conversation when engaged in back-ar sions and small group interactions. rd and ask questions to clarify their understanding. vocabulary. •Offer explar fiction, rhym •Express thei nations for why things might happ nes and poems when appropriate. ir ideas and feelings about their ex Speaking ne discussions, offering their own id- ven, making use of recently introduc kperiences using full sentences, inclu- nodelling and support from their tea ed vocabulary from stories, non-
+Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Speech and language at Whitkirk At Whitkirk, we follow the highly acc Government National Reception Basel If needed, children then partake in a p ine Assessment (RBA).
+Based on the outcomes of this, we then screen the children using the 'Tall Vocabulary introduced throughout the year Belong, unique, different, autumn, morning, afternoon, evening Celebration, festival, believe, season, winter Emergency, safe, uns address, healthy, da Lifecycle, child, adult, elderly, chrysalis, Summer, travel, country, compare, climate End of Year ELG: Listening, attention & speaking Listen attentively and respond to what they hear with relevant questions, comments and actions when being read to and during whole class discussions and small group interactions.
+Make comments about what they have heard and ask questions to clarify their understanding.
+Hold conversation when engaged in back-and-forth exchanges with their teacher and peers.
+Participate in small group, class and one-to- vocabulary.
+Offer explanations for why things might he fiction, rhymes and poems when appropria Express their ideas and feelings about their tenses and making use of conjunctions, wit appen, making use of recently introduc te. r experiences using full sentences, inclu ed vocabulary from stories, non-